utkarsh-gupta7/utkarsh-gupta7/README.md

 - 👀 I’m interested in software development
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - utkarsh7@outlook.in
+- 📫 How to reach me -mail me @ utkarsh7@outlook.in

 <!---
 utkarsh-gupta7/utkarsh-gupta7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.